soundofives/worldbuilding/settings/15k/15k/Factions/Financial/Bank of Miros.md

 -----

 Worth/assets: 18 million gp.
-Approx. 0.0016 the worth of the LFC.
+Approx. 0.0016 the worth of the LFC (gdp around 11 billion gp).
 The Medici bank was about 0.0002 of the GDP of Italy.
-On average, the bank has a net income of around 180,000 gp / year, but this fluctuates quite a bit.
+Approx 0.000008 the worth of the entire Empire (gdp around 2.2 trillion gp) On average, the bank has a net income of around 180,000 gp / year, but this fluctuates quite a bit.
 This 18 million gp net worth has been accrued over hundreds of years and withstood significant turmoil.
 About a 1% growth rate over its ~700 yr history could set this up.
 Initial investment of 10,000 gp.
 If there are 1500 mercenaries working for avg of 45 gp / month and the Bank gets 10%, then the Bank is earning about 6,700 gp / month from the war.
 Thats 80,000 per year.
 This is a profit increase for the bank of 44%.
 It is, indeed, worth it.